NicklasWallgren/solr-query-builder/README.md

 # Solr Query Builder

 An Apache Solr Query Builder for writing Solr queries.
-It supports parts of [The standard Query Parser](https://solr.apache.org/guide/7_2/the-standard-query-parser.html)
+It supports parts of [The standard Query Parser](https://solr.apache.org/guide/7_2/the-standard-query-parser.html).
 More features are to be added.

 There are some [examples that may be useful](./examples).

-This library is heavily influenced by `spring-data-solr`, but adds additional functionality and boolean Operators.
+This library is heavily influenced by `spring-data-solr`, but adds additional functionality and Boolean Operators.

 ## Documentation
 See the project's [Javadoc](https://nicklaswallgren.github.io/solr-query-builder/).